Boultham Moor: 1943 Avro Lancaster crash

+Construction

 The area was built as a large council estate in the 1950s, along with nearby Hartsholme.

 The parish church, Holy Cross on Skellingthorpe Road, was built in the Second World War.
 It is also the parish church for Boultham.
 Local pubs include the Peter de Wint, named after Peter De Wint who married a local woman and lived in the uphill part of Lincoln.
 It is now the Crown and Arrows.
 Many road names on the estate are named after English artists, such as Charles Haslewood Shannon, J. M. W. Turner, John Romney, Joshua Reynolds, William Kilburn, Thomas Lawrence, Thomas Webster, John Sell Cotman and John Constable.

 Education

 Boultham Moor has a comprehensive secondary school, Priory Witham Academy.
 The new buildings stand on the former sports fields of what was previously known as the Boultham Moor Girls Church of England Secondary Modern School until 1974 when it was renamed the Ancaster High School.
 From 1998 it was renamed again as the Joseph Ruston Technology College.